Five Female Jazz Singers You Should Listen to

 Diana Jean Krall, a jazz singer and pianist of international renown, was born to Adella and Stephen James Krall in Nanaimo, British Columbia on November 16, 1964.
 Krall started playing the piano at the age of four.
 She was given a scholarship to the Berklee College of Music in Boston after she graduated from high school.

-With the help of Jell Hamilton and John Clayton, she released the 1993 album Stepping Out, which grabbed the ear of Tommy LiPuma, with whom she later collaborated on the 1995 release “Only Trust Your Heart.”
+With the help of Jill Hamilton and John Clayton, she released the 1993 album Stepping Out, which grabbed the ear of Tommy LiPuma, with whom she later collaborated on the 1995 release “Only Trust Your Heart.”
 Krall’s third album, All for You: A Dedication to Nat King Cole, was published in 1996, garnered a Grammy nomination, and topped the Billboard jazz charts for an incredible 70 weeks.
 Diana Krall is known for her sultry contralto vocals, her smooth & swinging phrasing, and her exceptional jazz piano.
 She has sold more than 15 million albums worldwide, including over six million in the US.

 Dakota Staton

-Dakota Staton, who was born on June 3, 1930 outside of Pittsburgh, started singing and dancing at a young age and later attended the Filion School of Music.
+Dakota Staton, who was born on June 3, 1930, outside of Pittsburgh, started singing and dancing at a young age and later attended the Filion School of Music.

 Ms. Staton, known for her bright, trumpet-like sound and tough, sassy style, established herself in the music industry in 1957 when Capitol Records published The Late, Late Show, her debut full-length record.
 Her most well-known song is the album’s title song, which was also a hit.
 She had other famous songs, including “Broadway,” “My Funny Valentine,” and “What Do You Know About Love,” which she previously released as a single for Capitol.
 These tracks are all from the same album.